-H-shift rates.
-Deriving hydrogen-shift rates requires: determination of the CS-forming rate coefficients, estimation of the loss through fragmentation reactions and calculation of potential contributions via the alkoxy pathways.
-RO2• H-shift rates leading to the formation of another RO2• species with an oxygen atom number raised by 2 (i.e., reaction type 5a - autoxidation) can be calculated from a balance equation (see also Fig. 1):
+Deriving H-shift rates requires determination of the CSforming rate coefficients, estimation of the loss through fragmentation reactions and calculation of potential contributions via alkoxy pathways.
+RO_2 • H-shift rates leading to the formation of another RO_2 • species with an oxygen atom number raised by 2 (i.e. reaction type 5a - autoxidation) can be calculated from a balance equation (see also Fig. 1):